-CLAMAGORE was one of only nine submarines converted to GUPPY III (1962-63).
-A 15-foot (55 ton) section was added (forward of the control room) to accommodate upgrades in technology.
-This would be the ultimate upgrade for World War II era diesel-powered submarines.
-CLAMAGORE was decommissioned in June 1975.
+The USS CLAMAGORE (SS-343) was commissioned in 1945 and served for 30 years during the Cold War.
+In 1948, USS CLAMAGORE was converted to the Greater Underwater Propulsion Program, or GUPPY II status, to improve its underwater performance and to GUPPY III status by 1963.
+A 15-foot (55 ton) section was added forward of the control room to accommodate upgrades in technology.
+This was the ultimate upgrade for World War II era diesel-powered submarines.
+The sub was decommissioned in June 1975.

-Added to the Patriots Point fleet in 1981, CLAMAGORE is the only GUPPY III submarine preserved in the United States.
-In 1989, CLAMAGORE was designated a National Historic Landmark.
+A proud addition to the Patriots Point fleet in 1981, USS CLAMAGORE is the only GUPPY III submarine preserved in the United States.
+In 1989, it was designated a National Historic Landmark.

 Above specifications circa 1962 (GUPPY III)